Classic African Hunting

 Birds: Dove , Guinea fowl, Francolin and Sandgrouse

-Noon - Usually by lunch time it is pretty hot making hunting during these hours not very fruitful.
-You head back to the camp for lunch and maybe a little siesta.
-If any animals are shot during the course of the day they are normally transported back to the camp where qualified skinners/capers are available to skin the animals and prepare the trophies according to the hunters requirements.
+If any animals are shot during the course of the day they are normally taken back to the camp where our skinners are available to skin the animals and prepare the trophies according to the hunters requirements.

-7:00pm - You relax around the camp fire with your professional hunter with a sundowner.
-Dinner follows with a three course meal thereafter plans are made for the next day’s hunt and then off to bed.
+Dinner follows with a three course meal and thereafter plans are made for the next day before retiring to bed.